Updated: Oct 22, 2021

 Topkapı is a large museum in Istanbul, Turkey.

-It was the residence of the Ottoman Sultans and their wives and children from 15th century to mid-19th century.
+It was the residence of the Ottoman Sultans and their wives and children from the 15th century to the mid-19th century.

 The palace complex consists of four main courtyards and many smaller buildings.